 The EMC AB6 was a specially built version of its E6 model diesel locomotive.
 It was designed in the early 1940s for the Chicago, Rock Island & Pacific (the Rock Island) which had a specific plan for the locomotive.
-The railroad hoped to modify a cabless E6 "B" unit and convert it into a stand-alone locomotive for use in passenger service.
+The railroad hoped to modify a cabless E6 "B" unit and convert it into a stand-alone locomotive for use in passenger service powering the Rocky Mountain Rocket.
 Years later the Chicago & North Western Railway would construct a similarly designed unit based from E8Bs and E9Bs.
 However, the C&NW's models were home-built and the Rock Island had theirs constructed by Electro-Motive itself.
 The odd looking AB6 with its boxcab-like appearance proved successful and actually saw many years of service on the Rock Island.
 After it was bumped from use on the Rock's intercity trains it was rebuilt for use in commuter operations where it saw many more years of service before finally being retired in the 1970s.
 Unfortunately, none of the AB6 models were saved.

 During the late 1930s and early 1940s the transition from steam to diesel power for main line purposes was only in its very early stages.
 The Electro-Motive Corporation (EMC) had introduced its streamlined EA model for passenger service in 1937 and then awed the railroad industry two years later when the FT freight diesels toured the country in 1939.
 This four-set, A-B-B-A tandem listed as demonstrator #103 could produce a combined horsepower of 5,400 and showed the limitations of steam while proclaiming the superiority of diesel.
 So, when the Rock Island requested a unique spin on an E6B model that resulted in the rare EMC AB6, railroads were still under the steam era mindset of customizing locomotives to their individual needs but also clearly recognized the importance diesels would now play.
 In later years Electro-Motive mostly ended this practice by declining such customized requests but during its early years of needing business the company relented somewhat.